RyanSR71/waveform_uncertainty/docs/source/parameterization.rst

 psd_data: numpy.ndarray, optional, (None)
     array containing the psd data and their corresponding frequencies
 correction_parameter: float, optional, (-10e-6)
-    value at which to cut the second derivative of amplitude difference (see WFU_equations #1)
+    value at which to cut the second derivative of amplitude difference (see WFU Equations #1)
 polarization: string, optional, ('plus')
-    polarization of the strain data (plus or cross)
+    polarization of the strain data {'plus','cross'}
 fit_threshold: float [%], optional, (75)
     minimum parameterization success rate